eviden-logo

 When there is a network isolation, the behavior with a split-brain checker is:

-• a split-brain checker has been configured with the IP address of a router (a witness),
+• a split-brain checker has been configured with the IP address of a witness (typically a router),

 • in case of network isolation, before going to ALONE, both nodes test the IP address,